w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Cores are agile and general: they can change what job they run as easily as a modern CPU.
 It follows that the procurement of those cores must be agile as well.
-The current slot auction mechanism is not agile, creates high entry barriers, and is designed for long-running single applications (i.e. the original Polkadot vision proposed in the whitepaper).
+The current slot auction mechanism is not agile, creates high entry barriers, and is designed for long-running single applications (i.e., the original Polkadot vision proposed in the whitepaper).

 We depart from the classic lease auctions and propose an agile marketplace for coretime where two